-For travelers looking to get a premium hotel experience near Darling Harbour and rack up reward points along the way, consider the West Hotel by Hilton.
+For travelers looking to get a premium hotel experience near Darling Harbour and rack up reward points along the way, consider the West Hotel Sydney, Curio Collection by Hilton.
 Not only will you you score Hilton Rewards points, but you'll also be a stone's throw from the famous Sydney waterfront.
-Fun technology comes with the rooms, including smart TV setups and integrated Bluetooth speakers, as well as a must visit hotel bar and restaurant, Solaner Dining and Bar, which offers guests stunning libations among lush foliage.
+Fun technology comes with the rooms, including smart TV setups and integrated Bluetooth speakers, as well as a must visit hotel bar and restaurant, Solander Dining and Bar, which offers guests stunning libations among lush foliage.

 The SKYE Suites Sydney is the perfect mix between a homestay and a hotel.
 Each room offers self-serve laundry and kitchenette, as well as an indoor pool, concierge and turndown service.

 When looking for unique vacation experiences, we often find ourselves turning to Viator.
 There you can find a mixture of typical tourist excursions that likely are already on your list, as well as unique, one-of-a-kind experiences.

 An absolute must when heading to Sydney is viewing the iconic Opera House.
 This hour-long tour takes visitors through the venue, showcases its history and provides you access to typically off-limits parts of the venue (starting at $30.66; viator.com).
 If you'd rather get a view of the Opera House from the sky, you can also opt for a Sydney Harbour Tour by helicopter (starting at $160.59; viator.com) and take in the Opera House, Sydney Harbour and Harbour Bridge from a birds-eye view.